Students choose one subject from each of the following areas:

 Mathematics: All candidates for the diploma are required to complete a mathematics course.
 There is a choice between two courses both available at standard and higher level.

 Arts: This group includes Visual Art and Music.
 Alternatively, students can choose one of the subjects offered in Groups 2, 3 or 4 - a third modern language, a second subject from Individuals and Societies or a second subject from Experimental Sciences.

 If you are wish to study a subject not currently on offer in one of the above subject option groups at our school, please email us to discuss your needs.
-We do offer some programmes through an online teaching programme.

 At the heart of the Diploma Programme lie three additional core elements.